 - The use of penalties to deter non-compliance

 - Statutory demands

 - Winding up petitions

 In the first instance HMRC will start collecting in debts by issuing payment reminders and these can be in the form of letters and even SMS texts.
-Failure to pay the amount owed may well mean that it is outsourced to a collections agency.
-HMRC have started to use these collection agencies more and more in recent years.
-The amount HMRC pays to private-sector debt collectors has risen by more than 500% in three years, suggesting it may be stepping up the pressure on people who cannot pay their tax bills.
+Failure to pay the amount owed may well mean that it is outsourced to a HMRC debt collections agency.
+HMRC have started to use these debt collection agencies more and more in recent years.
+The amount HMRC pays to private-sector debt collectors has quadrupled in the past 5 years, suggesting it may be stepping up the pressure on people who cannot pay their tax bills.